-As of November 21st, therefore, our Council had agreed on two things: (a) not the President to change his mind and give us the green light.
-Unfortunately, the President was not in Washington and could not be reached.
-In fact he has not been personally contacted by any one of us or by any friend of our Resolution to this day.
+As of November 21st, therefore, our Council had agreed on two things: (a) not to press our Resolution until we got the green light, and (b) to try to persuade the President to change his mind and give us the green light.
+Unfortunately, the personally contacted by any one of us or by any friend of our Resolution to this day.
 Everything has passed through the hands of Mr. Stettinius.
 Wagner tried to reach the President, I was informed by Mr. Shulman, but the President was no longer in Washington.
 Instead he talked to Stettinius who gave him the same answer which we had previously received.
-It was not until December 2, eleven days after the meeting of our Committee, that Wagner wrote a personal letter to the President, a letter which I helped him draft, in which he explained the situation as he saw it and appealed to the President to withdraw his objections, and it was not until December 4 that he received the reply to which I shallallude later on.
+It was not until December 2, eleven days after the meeting of our Committee, that Wagner wrote a personal letter to the President, a letter which I helped him draft, in which he explained the situation as he saw it and appealed to the President to withdraw his objections, and it was not until